krisztianb/typedoc-plugin-replace-text/README.md

 -   Creating links from author names (eg: link "Your Name" to your GitHub or corporate profile page)
 -   Replacing internal URLs with external ones
 -   Replacing custom placeholders with anything you like (eg: images)
+-   Remove or replace text in your README.md file that is included by TypeDoc
 -   Remove URLs or other text
 -   etc.